Dale Morgan – Chairman

 Dominic is a successful Project and Programme Manager, managing contracts and advisers.
 Dominic has supported TCHC to meet delivery targets for contracts supporting employers with training, and individuals move from redundancy or unemployment into employment.
 Dominic has wide experience of delivering presentations to employers, offering advice and guidance to staff helping them find employment, and delivering training to staff going through redeployment or redundancy.
 Dominic has also capacity built voluntary and community groups through the management of ESF Community Grants

-Mark Williams - Director of Quality
+Mark Williams - Curriculum and Quality Director

 Mark began his career in education as a FE College lecturer moving quickly into management and developing new provision throughout Merseyside working to support a wide range of learners from hard to reach NEETs to HE students embarking on foundation degrees.